214.501.4984

 Another reason Park Cities has remained a top example of good design is its consistency.
 Unlike areas where modern, new buildings have disrupted the feel, Park Cities has valued its history while still moving into the future.

-Park Cities is not stuck in the past.
-Like any good neighborhood, it keeps changing.
-The important question is not if it will change, but how.
+Park Cities is not frozen in the past.
+Like good neighborhoods always do, it keeps undergoing various changes.
+The question here is not whether it changes but how it changes.

-What won’t change is its commitment to quality.
-While styles will come and go, Park Cities will always value materials that age well, designs that are balanced, and homes that seem as permanent as the trees around them.
+That won’t change is that it cares about quality.
+Styles may come and go, but Park Cities will always appreciate quality materials that develop character as it ages, balance within design, and homes that look as permanent as the trees that surround them.

 Architect Park Cities Dallas